PERFGUARD French Hinged Screen Doors

 - Note: The maximum size for this price is 1700 mm x 2100 mm.

-The ALUGARD EDGE Screen Door System has been tested in an approved NATA test rig to Australian Standards AS5039-2008 for hinged security doors.
+The PERFGUARD Screen Door System has been tested in an approved NATA test rig to Australian Standards AS5039-2008 for hinged security doors.

 MESH – Woven Steel Powder Coated Black

 - Strong, extremely resistant to corrosion

 - 20 mm x 70 mm

 Door frame available in a selection of 18 colours